-You worked for us for a while, then moved to New Zealand and now have returned to us.
+You worked with Acumentis previously, then moved to New Zealand before returning to Acumentis.
 What do you think has changed at Acumentis from the time you were away?

-I feel I have come back to family, like no time has passed- the warmth, the camaraderie and the supportive network is true to Acumentis culture.
+I feel I have come back to a family like no time has passed- the warmth, the camaraderie, and the supportive network is true to Acumentis culture.

 But there is also a sense of real energy which is really refreshing.
-A desire to diversify the business, being industry leading and investing in their people is energizing.
-Our CEO – Timothy Rabbitt is tirelessly investing in areas of diversification and innovation which is so empowering and inspiring at the same time and to be given an opportunity to be a part of the journey that makes a mark – I could not be more ecstatic.
+A desire to diversify the business, be industry-leading, and invest in its people - this excites me.
+Our CEO – Timothy Rabbitt is tirelessly investing in areas of diversification and innovation which is so empowering and inspiring.
+I'm grateful to be given an opportunity to be a part of the journey where Acumentis makes its mark.

-So the big question, Australia or New Zealand for this Kiwi?
+So the big question is, Australia or New Zealand for this Kiwi?